appscode/blog/content/post/kubedb-v2024.12.18/index.md

 ## Recommendation Engine

 In this Release, we are introducing `Recommendation` support for KubeDB managed Kafka instances.
 KubeDB ops-manager generates three types of recommendations for Kafka - Version Update Recommendation, TLS Certificates Rotation Recommendation and Authentication Secret Rotation Recommendation.
-Authentication Secret rotation is a new type of recommendation supported by kubedb.
+Authentication Secret rotation is a new type of recommendation supported by KubeDB.
 It recommends to rotate authentication secret of a particular db if only one month remaining for rotating or two third of it's lifespan has been completed.
 Here's a sample rotate authSecret recommendation for a Kafka instance.

 ```yaml